GoWithitRoger/opinionated-md-formatter/README.md

 # Opinionated Markdown Formatter for Drafts

-A Drafts script that applies a consistent, clean, and readable format to your Markdown documents.
-It is designed to be "idempotent," meaning it's safe to run on an already-formatted document without making unwanted changes.
+A Drafts script that applies a consistent, clean, and readable format to Markdown documents.
+It is designed to be safe to run on an already-formatted document, without making unwanted changes (hopefully).

-This script is ideal for cleaning up notes, preparing documents for publication, or simply maintaining a uniform style across all your Markdown files.
+## What is Drafts? ✍️

+Drafts is a quick-capture notes and writing application for iOS, macOS, and watchOS.
+This repository contains a JavaScript-based action for use in the Drafts app.

+Learn more about Drafts on their [official website](https://getdrafts.com/).

+---

 ## Features ✨

-This action performs the following formatting changes:
+This Draft's action performs the following formatting changes:

 * **Syntax Standardization:**
     * Converts `**bold**` text to use asterisks.